Architectures

 GNNSummary(propagation, readout)

-A graph neural network (GNN) module designed to serve as the summary network ψ in the DeepSet representation when the data are graphical (e.g., irregularly observed spatial data).
+A graph neural network (GNN) module designed to serve as the inner network ψ in the DeepSet representation when the data are graphical (e.g., irregularly observed spatial data).

-The propagation module transforms graphical input data into a set of hidden-feature graphs.
-The readout module aggregates these feature graphs into a single hidden feature vector of fixed length (i.e., a vector of summary statistics).
-The summary network is then defined as the composition of the propagation and readout modules.
+The propagation module transforms graph data into a set of hidden-feature graphs.
+The readout module aggregates these feature graphs into a single hidden feature vector of fixed length.
+The network ψ is then defined as the composition of the propagation and readout modules.

 The data should be stored as a GNNGraph or Vector{GNNGraph}, where each graph is associated with a single parameter vector.
 The graphs may contain subgraphs corresponding to independent replicates.